We are committed to acting with integrity, honesty and transparency in the creation and execution of our tax strategy, policies and practices.

 3. Taxation is local

-Under some circumstances, this may mean that a multinational company faces being taxed twice on the same income (so-called ‘double taxation’, explained on page xx in this Report).
+Under some circumstances, this may mean that a multinational company faces being taxed twice on the same income (so-called ‘double taxation’).

 4. Taxation is not the only route used by governments to raise revenue from businesses